Forward Operating Location Curaçao welcomes the addition of a Royal Netherlands Air Force MQ-9

+As members of these organizations strive to accomplish these efforts, it is rare that a single event or operation encompasses all three in their entirety.
+The successful deployment of the Dutch MQ-9 unmanned aircraft system to the Cooperative Security Location on the island of Curacao is the first of its kind to the Caribbean.

+“This endeavor will make everyone involved stronger, more agile, and ready for any call that come our way.
+We truly are better together”, said the 429th EOS Commander, Lt.
+Col. Don Morris.

-The Royal Netherlands Air Force in conjunction with the 429th Expeditionary Operations Squadron (429th EOS) deployed aircraft, personnel, and support equipment to forward operating location Curaçao, 22 April, 2022.
-This deployment enabled their pilots the opportunity to maximize training with an unencumbered airspace.
-The 429th EOS was a key part of mission success by providing facilities, logistic support, and mutual aid to bring the first MQ-9s into country.
-(United States Air Force Photo by: Capt.
-Peter Williams)
+The Royal Netherlands Armed Forces in conjunction with the 429th Expeditionary Operations Squadron (429th EOS) deployed aircraft, personnel, and support equipment; which enabled their pilots the opportunity to maximize training with an unencumbered airspace.
+The 429th EOS was a key part of mission success by providing facilities, logistic support, and mutual aid to bring the first MQ-9s into country, thus fulfilling two LOEs - strengthening partnerships and building the team.

+The United States Consulate General in Curaçao, Margy Bond, stated in her remarks at the opening ceremony, “This deployment marks a new high-water mark…of the close relationship between the Royal Netherlands Armed Forces and the Armed Forces of the United States of America.”

+Not only are the pilots and sensor operators benefiting from this effort but the United States Deputy Assistant Secretary of Defense’s (DASD) counter narcotics (CN) mission will enhance as well.
+One of the key functions of the MQ-9 is to gather intelligence, reconnaissance and surveillance (ISR) information; having these friendly eyes in the sky will help identify drug trafficking corridors.
+These MQ-9 ISR assets will aide in deterring and capturing drug runners, and lead to increased confiscation of illicit drugs travelling through the Caribbean waterways.
+This is a prime example of how strengthening partnerships and building our team amplifies our ability to execute the third LOE of countering threats.

 |Date Taken: